databymir/state_tax_burdens/README.md

 * Computed and analyzed descriptive statistics in Python
 * Utilized Matplotlib and Seaborn to create visualizations to complement statistical analysis

+Note:   An HTML rendering of the project notebook can be viewed at: https://nbviewer.org/github/databymir/state_tax_burdens/blob/main/state_tax_burdens.ipynb,
+        the Tableau dashboard can be viewed at: https://public.tableau.com/app/profile/miranda.oliverius/viz/PhotographyBusinessDashboardStory/Dashboard, and the Tableau story can be viewed at: https://public.tableau.com/app/profile/miranda.oliverius/viz/PhotographyBusinessDashboardStory/Story

 ## Table of Contents
 * [Authors](#authors)
 * [Installation](#installation)